 Want to change the status?
 You may want to change the status back from Confirmed - even to Not started - so that you get more accurate counts in Statistics.
 To do this, double-click the status box.
 The Change segment status window opens.

-To compare these versions: On the Review ribbon, click Track changes:
+To compare these versions: On the Review ribbon, find History tab and click Compare versions:

 Here are your choices:

 - Against Last Received Version: memoQ compares the current version to the last one that was imported from a bilingual document.

 - Against Last Delivered Version: memoQ compares the current version to the last one that was exported into a bilingual document.

 - Against Last Inserted Match: memoQ compares the current version to the snapshot that was made after the last Pre-translate action.

 - Custom: The Track changes against previous version window opens.
 You can choose any two versions that you want to compare.

 To prevent accidental changes to segments, or to exclude some segments from Statistics, you can lock them.

 - To lock the current segment: Click it, and then press Ctrl+Shift+L. To unlock a segment, press Ctrl+Shift+L again.